 Unless otherwise stipulated, all TTF evaluations will be weighted as 40% Teaching, 40% Research, and 20% Service.
 Evaluations for TTF with significant administrative appointments will be weighted according to their specific administrative responsibilities.
-Other weightings may be applied with prior approval from the AAA Dean or designee.
+Other weightings may be applied with prior approval from the College of Design Dean or designee.